-Our graduates have, for example, found employment as environmental consultants, planners, civil servants, surveyors, and in education amongst man other things.
+Our graduates have, for example, found employment in environmental consultancy, geotechnical engineering, civil service, technology, and in geological and environmental surveys amongst many other things.

 Employability is embedded within all courses provided by us.
-Our degrees provide a solid foundation for a vast array of careers across a range of sectors.
+Our degrees provide a solid foundation for a vast array of careers across a range of environmental sectors and beyond.
 In a rapidly shifting global economy, our graduates are adaptable and able to draw on a range of transferable skills, ensuring that they are always in demand.

 The skill sets include: